Iced Tea Recipe

 Iced Tea

 There’s also the halfway house of making ‘sun tea’.
 This involves putting tea bags in cold water then leaving it in the hot sun to infuse.
-Personally, I think that sounds like a recipe for food poisoning – and even more off-putting if you’ve seen the Sun Tea episode of 30 Rock 😄.
+Personally, I think that sounds like a recipe for food poisoning.
+And it’s even more off-putting if you’ve seen the Sun Tea episode of 30 Rock where Liz learns that the jarred liquid in Frank’s office isn’t just sun tea 😄.

 You can use any tea bags you like (or loose-leaf tea if you have a strainer).
 Regular black or green tea, or your favourite herbal and fruit infusions will all work.
 My current favourite is a combination of black and mint teas.
 I find 5 bags plenty to make 2 litres of Iced Tea.